MastodonKit/MastodonKit/Readme.md

 MastodonKit is a Swift Framework that wraps the Mastodon API.
 Currently, it's a _work in progress_ but the goal is to cover all the entities and endpoints from [Mastodon's API](https://github.com/tootsuite/documentation/blob/master/Using-the-API/API.md).

-Please note there's a lot to do before MastodonKit can be used in production code.

 ## Building from source

 MastodonKit uses the Swift Package Manager and can be built and tested using the following commands: